 - Do petitioners entitle to receive their commissions?

 - Was a writ of mandamus the proper remedy?

 - Does the U.S. Supreme Court have original jurisdiction to issue a writ of mandamus?

 American courts have the authority to nullify laws and statutes that they determine to be in violation of the US Constitution- Judicial review

 This case introduced the concept of Judicial Review in the U.S for the first time.

-It did so by giving power to the court to declare any laws that contravene with the U.S constitution, unconstitutional.
+It did so by giving power to the court to declare any laws that contravene the U.S constitution, unconstitutional.

 The court introduced that rule to prevent any one branch of the Federal Government from becoming too powerful.

 In relation to the first issue, the answer is Yes, the petitioners entitled to receive their commissions because the president signed it and forwarded it to the secretary of state for the seal to be affixed.